Skip to main content

 2. Rotate the locking latches upward, tilting them so that they clear the locking pins, and then lower them into the locked position.

-6. Plug the power cables into the power supplies and reinstall the power cable retainers.
+3. Plug the power cords into the power supplies, reinstall the power cable locking collar, and then connect the power supplies to the power source.

-The controller module begins to boot as soon as it is connected to power.
+The controller module begins to boot as soon as power is restored.
 Be prepared to interrupt the boot process.

 Step 5: Return the failed part to NetApp